sion0331/TransFlow/README.md

 - pip install -r requirements.txt

 2. Prepare Datasets
-- Subsets of the original datasets (with _MINI suffix) are already included in this repo for quick testing
+- Subsets of the original datasets are already included in this repo for quick testing
 - FI-2010: Download the full dataset and place it under ./data/FI-2010/
     - https://etsin.fairdata.fi/dataset/73eb48d7-4dbc-4a10-a52a-da745b47a649
 - Crypto (BTC/USD): Download and place BTC_1sec.csv under ./data/crypto/